ashmckenzie/mongodb-what-is-it-good-for-november-2012/slides/slides.md

   </tr>
 </table>

-The reason behind the large number is to ensure uniqueness across clusters.
+The reason behind the large number is to ensure uniqueness across clusters

 !SLIDE bullets